Home :: Women's Travel Clothing :: Updated 23 January 2016

 10. How appropriate is this item of clothing?

-If you're planning to spend most of the time on your feet, leave those slim heels at home and consider a good pair of walking shoes, hiking sandals or hiking boots.
+If you're planning to spend most of the time on your feet, leave those slim heels at home and consider a good pair of women's walking shoes, hiking sandals or hiking boots.

 11. How culturally suitable is it?